sfepy/sfepy/doc/index.rst

    Here we list some of the applications SfePy is developed for.

-   - homogenization of porous media (parallel flows in a deformable porous medium)
+   - homogenization of porous media - parallel flows in a deformable porous medium
-   - acoustic band gaps (homogenization of a strongly heterogenous elastic structure: phononic materials)
+   - acoustic band gaps, homogenization of a strongly heterogenous elastic structure: phononic materials
    - acoustic waves in thin perforated layers
-   - shape optimization in incompressible flow problems
    - finite element formulation of Schroedinger equation
+   - flow of a two-phase non-Newtonian fluid medium in a general domain - oil expression in screw presses/extruders

    Featured Applications
    ---------------------